Apex Learning/Honors Courseware: Preparing high school students for college, work and life

 *Advanced Placement™ is a registered trademark of the College Board.

-Core courses are standards-based general studies courses that meet the needs of a range of students as they endeavor to master rigorous content and earn credits toward high school graduation.
-While Core courses assume readiness for grade-level academic challenges, they also include targeted scaffolding for students who benefit from additional learning support.
-Each semester course offers 70-90 hours of interactive direct instruction, guided practice, and integrated formative, summative, and diagnostic assessment.
+Core courses are standards-based general studies courses that meet student needs related to mastery of rigorous content and earning credits towards high school graduation.
+Core courses assume grade-level readiness and include tools to assist students who require additional learning support.
+Each semester-length course includes 70-90 hours of interactive direct instruction and guided practice along with a variety of diagnostic assessment tools.